 Sharilee McMullin exemplifies what a great teacher is all about.
 She has high expectations of herself and from the students in class.
 They know she expects them to do their best; and, consequently, they perform to the level of expectation.
 She knows that not all students are at the same level.
 She goes to great lengths to assess and determine the level of each student and helps assure student progress from their individual level of ability.
 She is exceptionally kind and considerate of students, parents, and staff.

-The Social Skill for February is:
+The Social Skill for April is:

 We have reviewed and practiced these steps at school, but we hope that you will also review and reinforce them at home.

 Stephanie Wood is a truly outstanding educator and person.
 She officially entered the education world 5 years ago when she graduated from BYU and became a full-time teacher but she has always been a lover of education.
 She is currently in the process of getting her master’s degree at SUU.
 Stephanie grew up in Bountiful, Utah.
 She enjoys watching sports, reading, and playing games with her family.
 She has a unique love for BYU football.
 Stephanie is a wonderful example to her friends and coworkers as she works to go above and beyond anything that is expected of her.
 Her problem-solvin

 The kindergartners at Orchard Hills Elementary had a fabulous time on their field trip.
 They went to the Scera Theater in Orem and saw the play Tremendously Tall Tales.
 After the play they were able to eat and play at the park.
 Then they enjoyed learning about and looking at animals at the Bean Museum at BYU.